|

 these cameras for months and months.
 And then when I got to actually hold Zette's and

 peek through Tom Power's camera viewfinder -- whoa!
-I wanted to buy one desperately
+I wanted to buy one desperately after that.
+I've been saving my writing earnings to get one.

 I'm still doing research for the new story.
 No title yet.
 But this one really stays with me.
 I